 "It's okay; we get the idea.
 What did you find out?"

 She spun back to her screen.
 The team must have set her up at the safehouse before the job; the downside to her computer's full-immersion VR rig was that it took up space and wasn't easily portable.
-Until that moment, Redflare hadn't even know that the thing had a keyboard for conventional operation.
+Until that moment, Redflare hadn't even known that the thing had a keyboard for conventional operation.

 "Last night I modified one of my search programs to hunt the datanet for anything it could dredge up on the gang from the warehouse.
 It turns out that they're called the Bane Spikes and are apparently a very nasty bunch with a habit of gravestoning people just to get their kicks."